ZachWashburn/SendSubChannelCrasher/ReadMe.md

 ![Over write](media/overun.png)

-Upon reaching the statement to read data bytes to the buffer, the function invokation will evaluate to `buf.ReadBytes(&buffer[sizeof(buffer)], 4294967039)`, both overruning the reliable message buffer for writing, and overruning the fragment buffer for reading.
+Upon reaching the statement to read data bytes to the buffer, the function invokation will evaluate to:

+        buf.ReadBytes(&buffer[sizeof(buffer)], 4294967039)

+both overruning the reliable message buffer for writing, and overruning the fragment buffer for reading.
 This causing heap corruption and will cause the program to crash.

 Packet Breakdown: